QryptInc/qrypt-security-quickstarts-cpp/docs/QUICKSTART-BUILD.md

 1. `cmake --build build`
 1. `./qrypt --help`

-If googletest is installed on your system, you may add `-DBUILD_TESTS=ON` to your cmake command to enable an automated validation suite which can be run with `./qrypt test`:
+If googletest is installed on your system, you may add `-DENABLE_TESTS=ON` to your cmake command to enable an automated validation suite which can be run with `./qrypt test`:
 ![test example](res/rest_run.png)